 1) Developers can email us ([email protected]) to request a review of their game.
 A writer is assigned and a code/copy is given.

-2) Writer requests that they review a certain game, and an approved requester (PR Manager or other) reaches out to see if a copy of the game can be given.
+2) Writer requests that they review a certain game, and an approved requester (Editorial) reaches out to see if a copy of the game can be given.

 In both cases, the writer is the one who is given the code/copy for review, and as such they are expected to follow all guidelines (see Reviews and Embargoes for more info) in their review.
 Should a writer fail to write the review, or leave the site without notice, TechRaptor will attempt to reassign the game to another staff member and possibly purchase a copy for them.